kyupark/KindleYourBlog/README.md

 Convert your tumblr blog into a kindle ebook.

-Currently supports only tumblr.
+Compatible with Tumblr

-Loads full entries from a tumblr.
+Loads full entries from a tumblr blog.

 [kindlegen](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621) that generates mobi file is made by Amazon.